thiru1305/decube-fe-iv-template/README.md

 ## Setup

 1. Make sure that you have IDE of your choice installed in your machine.
-In case you are not, you can use alternative such as CodeSandbox, or Stackblitz to start coding.
+In case you are not, you can use alternatives such as CodeSandbox, or Stackblitz to start coding.

 2. Fork this project, and you can start adding your code.
 By the end of the session, you are required to push your changes and share the repository to the assessor through email.